Girly-Sound

 Girly-Sound is the name under which singer-songwriter Liz Phair recorded three self-produced cassettes in 1991.
 The cassettes were later made available as bootlegs, some songs saw official releases, and the tapes were released in their entirety in 2018.
 Girly-Sound is also the name used to refer to the demos or bootlegs collectively.
-The recordings have been called "legendary" by Spin Magazine and by AllMusic "one of the most popular and sought-after alternative rock bootlegs of all time".
+The recordings have been called "legendary" by Spin magazine and "one of the most popular and sought-after alternative rock bootlegs of all time" by AllMusic.